FAQ: “Do we have to keep the white tile at the reflectance port during transmittance readings?”

-When you measure in transmission, the lens is viewing where the sample is (TTRAN port in this case) but also continues to view through the sphere to the reflectance port so the sphere must be filled in with the calibrated white tile.
+When you measure in transmittance, the lens is viewing where the sample is (TTRAN port in this case) but also continues to view through the sphere to the reflectance port so the sphere must be filled in with the calibrated white tile.

-The calibrated white tile is not functioning as an instrument standard in this situation, but as part of the optical path during transmission measurements.
-This calibrated white tile standard needs must be left at the reflectance port for all subsequent sample readings because it is effectively part of the optical path when you standardize the instrument to air or the transmission cell + DI water as top-of-scale.
+The calibrated white tile is not functioning as an instrument standard in this situation, but as part of the optical path during transmittance measurements.
+This calibrated white tile standard needs must be left at the reflectance port for all subsequent sample readings because it is effectively part of the optical path when you standardize the instrument to air or the transmittance cell + DI water as top-of-scale.

 FAQ: "Does the procedure need to be performed with or without the white tile attached?"

-The calibrated white tile is well protected at the reflectance port and could be left there all the time if all you are doing is transmission color measurements.
+The calibrated white tile is well protected at the reflectance port and could be left there all the time if all you are doing is transmittance color measurements.
 Pressed flush against the reflectance port, the tile is as well protected here as if it were in the standards box.
 It is only exposed to light during the brief interval a flash measurement is taken, so any fading over years of operation is not a problem.
 And, you will not have to remember to put it back for measurements… :)

 Similarly, I suggest you leave the instrument power on.
 With a pulsed xenon lamp, the only power that is consumed is to power the green LED light and minimal electronics.
 The only time power is consumed is when a measurement is being taken.
 Powered up, the unit is ready to take measurements at any time.